Volkswagen Golf GTE Review 2025: Price, specs & boot space

 There is just one engine and gearbox combination available for the Volkswagen Golf GTE, meaning there are no options to worry about in this area.

 All versions combine a turbocharged 1.4-litre four-cylinder petrol engine with an electric motor.
-When working together, the result is a total of 245PS, along with a substantial 400Nm of torque.
-A Volkswagen Golf GTI has the same 245PS output from its 2.0-litre turbo petrol engine, but the GTE’s delivery is very different, thanks to its electric motor.
+For 2020-2024 models, the result is a total of 245PS, along with a substantial 400Nm of torque.
+With the updated models from 2024 on, that climbs to 272PS, actually more than the 265PS you get from a standard Golf GTI.

-The instant torque from this motor makes the Golf GTE feel quick to react, and helps deliver a 0-62mph time of 6.7 seconds.
-This is a little down on the Golf GTI, but quicker than the diesel Golf GTD.
+The instant torque from this motor makes the Golf GTE feel quick to react, and helps deliver a 0-62mph time of 6.7 seconds in earlier cars, and 6.6 for the later, more powerful models.
+This is a little down on the 5.9-second Golf GTI, but quicker than the old diesel Golf GTD.
 A quick-shifting six-speed DSG dual-clutch automatic transmission is the only gearbox available, and aids straight-line performance.

 All of the Golf GTE’s power goes to the front wheels, which can see the traction control light flashing if you get carried away when exiting a junction.